go-outside-labs/fake/content/about.md

 ---

-## 111. rotating your wallet address
+## 111. Rotating your wallet address

-### donations
+### Donations

-donations are the token of appreciation for volunteer work 🖤. this week we are at:
+Donations are the token of appreciation for volunteer work 🖤.
+This week we are at:

 ```
 bitcoin: 3BzjUSgJXZ8BsBBbTgHYAKqntWtqgE7af5